Logo

 The title track gained airplay in several radio formats, and the record became Bruce Springsteen's best-selling album of new material in 15 years.

-Bruce Springsteen played an unprecedented 10 nights in Giants Stadium in New Jersey.
+Bruce Springsteen played an unprecedented 10 nights at Giants Stadium in New Jersey.

-At the Grammy Awards of 2003, Bruce Springsteen performed the Clash's "London Calling" along with Elvis Costello, Dave Grohl, and E Street Band member Steven Van Zandt and No Doubt's bassist, Tony Kanal, in tribute to Joe Strummer.
+At the ceremony, Bruce Springsteen performed the Clash's "London Calling" with Elvis Costello, Dave Grohl, and E Street Band member Steven Van Zandt and No Doubt's bassist, Tony Kanal, in tribute to Joe Strummer.

 Bruce Springsteen gave solo acoustic performances in support of Obama's campaign throughout 2008, culminating with a November 2 rally at which he debuted the song "Working on a Dream" in a duet with Scialfa.